-Our goal was to survey between six and ten premises, with two of each factor i.e two public and two private sector buildings.
+Our goal was to survey between six and ten premises, with two of each factor i.e two public and two private sector buildings; however five premises were chosen due to logistical constraints.
 This would give us the variety we needed to ensure the data wasn't skewed by local contextual influences.
-The following is a table of those organisations approached:
+The surveyed premises have been labeled A, B, C, D and E, ordered from least to most dense.